 Equipment

-- 1 large soup pot [or a stove-top dutch oven or similar pot]
+- 1 large soup pot, Dutch oven, or similar pot

 Ingredients